Department Chair: Henry Jakubowski

 349 Chemistry in Experience and Practice.
 (0-1)

 Students in their junior and senior years will participate in and write reflections about structured activities designed to explore jobs, graduate education, research, and general career options in chemistry.
-Students may enroll in any semester of their junior or senior year, but must start participating in the structured activities after acceptance into the major.
+Students must enroll in Fall of their junior year.
 Students will receive a grade in their senior year.
-Recommended for Chemistry majors enrolled before Fall 2009, but required for those enrolled in Fall 2009 and later.
+Required for Chemistry majors.

 360 Senior Capstone Research.
 (2-4)

 Capstone library research (2) or laboratory research (2-4) done under the supervision of a faculty advisor.
-Required for all chemistry majors except those completing HONR 398 (Honors Senior Research) which fulfills the research and capstone requirement (for those enrolled in Fall 2009 and later).
+Students receiving ACS certification or selecting a concentration in Chemical Biology, Environmental Chemistry of Materials/Industrial Chemistry require 4 credits of CHEM 360.
+Required for all chemistry majors except those completing HONR 398 (Honors Senior Research) which fulfills the research and capstone requirement.
 Students also attend regular class meetings focusing on their research progress, literature review, and preparation of a final paper and oral presentation given at the end of their senior year.
-Students may register for credits in the Fall and/or Spring semesters of their senior year.
-Available to seniors graduating in Fall 2010 and later who enrolled in Fall 2007 or later.
+Although students may register for the course in the Fall and/or Spring semesters of their senior year, the must select an advisor and sign a research contract in the beginning of their senior year.
+A grade is given after the final presentation and paper.
+Satisfies the Experiential Learning requirement of the Common Curriculum.

 371 Individual Learning Project.
 (1-4)